 In the table below, the one-letter style abbreviations and symbolic tfm font dimension names match those used in the $T_EX$ book.
-Assignments to \textfont set the values for the cramped and uncramped display and text styles, \scriptfont sets the script styles, and \scriptscriptfont sets the scriptscript styles, so we have eight parameters for three font sizes.
+Assignments to \textfont set the values for the cramped and uncramped display and text styles, \scriptfont sets the script styles, and \scriptscriptfont sets the script styles, and \scriptscriptfont sets the script styles.
 In the TFM case, assignments only happen in family 2 and family 3 (and of course only for the parameters for which there are font dimensions).